EsttyB-hub/LITA_CAPSTONE-PROJECT-SALESDATA-/README.md

 ### Inference

-- Sales Overview: It was deduced that the sales decline in Year 2024 with N109,570 lower than the revenue for the year 2023.
+- Sales Overview: It was discovered that the sales decline in Year 2024 with N109,570 lower than the revenue for the year 2023.
 In the last quarter of 2023, 3 products out of 6 were not purchased by the customers, these products include; Shirt, Hat an Shoes.
 Also in the last quarter in the year 2024, only hat and shoes were sold leaving Jacket, Shirt, Gloves and socks unsold.
 There are many factors that might have caused the decline in revenue, it can be that there was a change in customer taste, rise in competition and this has to be addressed by having sales promotion and avertisement to increase the revenue.

 - Top performing products: By using the exel & SQL, the product "Shoes" was considered to be the top performing product base on the total revenue it generated which is higher than the other products.